 But whether we feel up to it or not, Jesus does call us to gather in his name to ensure that our faith communities are protected from the sins in our midst.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 94-95.
+Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see below, pages 94-95.